 Did you happen to have evergreen in your home over the holidays?
-Whether it was a tree, a wreath, garlands, or something else, they don’t have to be put out for garbage pick up.
+Whether it was a Christmas tree, a wreath, garlands, or something else, they don’t have to be garbage.
 Get outdoors with your children and get creative with exploration and recycling.

 Working as a family to reuse natural items not only gets us outside, but also shows children how easy it can be to recycle and be environmentally-friendly.
 You may be surprised by all of the amazing things you can do with these former decorations!